Status: In Exile

 Aslı Erdoğan is a renowned novelist and human rights activist in Turkey.
 She was also a columnist for Özgür Gündem newspaper, a pro-Kurdish daily, and a member of its advisory board.
 On August 16, 2016, Erdoğan was detained from her home by Istanbul police.
 Her arrest came alongside the arrest of more than 20 other journalists and employees from Özgür Gündem, which was shut down by decree as part of the state of emergency in the country following the failed coup of July 15, 2016.
 Turkish courts stated that the outlet made “propaganda for the PKK,” the Kurdistan Workers Party, which is listed as a terrorist group, and acted “as its de facto news outlet.”
-On November 23, 2016, an Istanbul court dropped the charges of disrupting national unity against Erdoğan and eight others charged in the case; however, the terrorism charges still stand, and the indictment seeks an aggravated life sentence for Erdoğan, as well as the other writers and activists associated with Özgür Gündem.
+On November 23, 2016, an Istanbul court dropped the charges of disrupting national unity against Erdoğan and eight others charged in the case; however, the terrorism charges still stand, and the initial indictment sought an aggravated life sentence for Erdoğan, as well as the other writers and activists associated with Özgür Gündem.
 On December 29, 2016, as the trial opened, Erdoğan was granted a conditional release from detention, and was released under a travel ban that evening.
 The travel ban was lifted for both Erdoğan and fellow defendant Necmiye Alpay on June 22, 2017.
 As a result, Erdoğan escaped to Germany in self-imposed exile in order to avoid prosecution.
-As of October 2019, Erdoğan is currently under trial by the Turkish government for terrorism charges.
+The main trial of Erdoğan and her colleagues continued intermittently for several years.